smart-data-models/dataModel.PointOfInteraction/SmartSpot/doc/spec.md

       x-ngsi:
         type: Property
     type:
-      description: 'NGSI Entity type.
-It has to be SmartSpot'
+      description: NGSI Entity type.
+It has to be SmartSpot
       enum:
         - SmartSpot
       type: string